ethereum-optimism/optimism-tutorial/getting-started/README.md

 ### Network choice

-For development purposes we recommend you use either a local development node or [Optimistic Kovan](https://kovan-optimistic.etherscan.io/).
+For development purposes we recommend you use either a local development node or [Optimism Goerli](https://blockscout.com/optimism/goerli).
 That way you don't need to spend real money.
-If you need Kovan ETH for testing purposes, [you can use this faucet](https://faucet.paradigm.xyz/).
+If you need Goerli ETH for testing purposes, [you can use this faucet](https://faucet.paradigm.xyz/).

-The tests examples below all use Optimistic Kovan.
+The tests examples below all use Optimism Goerli.

 ## Interacting with Optimism contracts

-We have [Hardhat's Greeter contract](https://github.com/nomiclabs/hardhat/blob/master/packages/hardhat-core/sample-projects/basic/contracts/Greeter.sol) on Optimistic Kovan, at address [0xE0A5fe4Fd70B6ea4217122e85d213D70766d6c2c](https://kovan-optimistic.etherscan.io/address/0xe0a5fe4fd70b6ea4217122e85d213d70766d6c2c).
+We have [Hardhat's Greeter contract](https://github.com/nomiclabs/hardhat/blob/master/packages/hardhat-core/sample-projects/basic/contracts/Greeter.sol) on Optimism Goerli, at address [0x106941459A8768f5A92b770e280555FAF817576f](https://blockscout.com/optimism/goerli/address/0x106941459A8768f5A92b770e280555FAF817576f).
 You can verify your development stack configuration by interacting with it.